Tomb of Tutankhamun: Decoration

 The plaster partitions were marked with impressions from seals borne by various officials who oversaw Tutankhamun's burial and the restoration efforts.
 These seals consist of hieroglyphic text that celebrates Tutankhamun's services to the gods during his reign.

 Aside from these seal impressions, the only wall decoration in the tomb is in the burial chamber.
 This limited decorative programme contrasts with other royal tombs of the late Eighteenth Dynasty, in which two chambers in addition to the burial chamber often received decoration, and with the practice in the Nineteenth and Twentieth Dynasties, in which all parts of the tomb were decorated.
 None of the decoration is executed in relief, a technique that was not used in the Valley of the Kings until the reign of Horemheb.

 KV62's burial chamber is painted with figures on a yellow background.
+The north wall shows Ay performing the Opening of the Mouth ritual upon Tutankhamun's mummy, thus legitimising himself as the king's heir, and then Tutankhamun greeting the goddess Nut and the god Osiris in the afterlife.
 The east wall portrays Tutankhamun's funeral procession, a type of image that is common in private New Kingdom tombs but not found in any other royal tomb.
-The north wall shows Ay performing the Opening of the Mouth ritual upon Tutankhamun's mummy, thus legitimising him as the king's heir, and then Tutankhamun greeting the goddess Nut and the god Osiris in the afterlife.
 The south wall portrayed the king with the deities Hathor, Anubis and Isis.
-Part of the decoration of this wall was painted on the partition dividing the burial chamber from the antechamber, and thus the figure of Isis had to be destroyed when the partition was demolished during the tomb clearance.
+Part of the decoration of this wall was painted on the partition dividing the burial chamber from the antechamber, and thus the figure of Isis was destroyed by Carter when the partition was demolished during the tomb clearance.
 The west wall bears an image of twelve baboons, which is an extract from the first section of the Amduat, a funerary text that describes the journey of the sun god Ra through the netherworld.
 On three walls the figures are given the unusual proportions found in the art style of the Amarna Period, although the south wall reverts to the conventional proportions found in art before and after Amarna.